 Everyone wants to know the best negotiation tips for home sellers to get them the highest prices for their homes with the least amount of hassle and to get their home sold quickly.
 The best negotiations balance a seller’s wish to get the home sold quickly and at a high price with the buyer’s wish to find a good deal.
-Here are 5 great negotiation tips for home sellers in Los Angeles:
+Here are 5 great negotiation tips for home sellers in Riverside:

 GET YOUR HOME INSPECTED BEFORE LISTING

 Yes, you will need to have your home inspected again during the sales process, especially if the buyer plans to finance the purchase.
 However, sometimes one of the best negotiation tips for home sellers is knowing exactly what you’re dealing with when negotiating with sellers.

 Getting a home inspection before you even list your home for sale can help you know the overall condition of your home if there are any major safety or structural hazards that need to be repaired, and whether the buyers may negotiate certain things as part of a purchase.

 Knowing these items before you’ve got an offer on the table – and a buyer itching to close on the home – can help you take care of them quickly, for cheaper, and with less stress to you.

 OFFER A WARRANTY

 If you know you’ve got an aging heating system, for example, offering a home warranty to potential buyers can really make or break the sale.
 This can give the buyer peace of mind when it comes to big-ticket items and can help you sell that home faster.
 Putting out a few hundred dollars to purchase a warranty is going to save you in the long run, as you won’t have to worry about offering half the price of a new furnace to get the home sold, for example.